Skip to content

 Create a generic SpatialRDD

 A generic SpatialRDD is not typed to a certain geometry type and open to more scenarios.
 It allows an input data file contains mixed types of geometries.
-For instance, a WKT file contains three types gemetries LineString, Polygon and MultiPolygon.
+For instance, a WKT file contains three types geometries LineString, Polygon and MultiPolygon.

 From WKT/WKB